cappp/dbm-firebase/README.md

 # Oh yeah!

-Now your Firebase database is registered and you can now use the control, check, store and delete mods to use your DB in your DBM bot!
+Now your Firebase database is registered and you can now use the control, check, store and delete mods to control servers, members, and globally your DB in your DBM bot!

 > **You can use the following mods:**